-My dream has always been to inspire through design.
-I want my jewelry to become a source of inspiration.
-I believe that soul shows through your creations.
+My dream has always been to inspire through creation.
+My intention is to create jewelry that will be a source of inspiration.
+I believe that the soul is revealed through our creations.

-My name is Celine and I now live in the country with my husband, where I am inspired by nature every day.
+My name is Céline and I now live in the countryside with my partner where I am inspired every day by the nature that surrounds me.

 What does Carmin & Flint mean?